Birthday cake: Russian and Lithuanian

 In Western Russia, birthday children are served fruit pies with a birthday greeting carved into the crusts.
 As well in Russia and Lithuania, rather than a birthday cake, Russian adolescents receive a pie with a sweet birthday message that is illustrated with icing on top of the birthday pie.

 Swedish

 The Swedish birthday cake is made like a pound cake that is often topped with marzipan and decorated with the national flag.

+Danish

+In Denmark, Kagemand or kagekone are typically prepared for birthdays.
+The cake is shaped like a person and is decorated with candy and Danish flags to represent the person being celebrated.
+The cake is not decorated with birthday candles.
+When served, some Danes begin cutting the cake by decapitating the figure, while guests feign horror at the act.

 Dutch

 In southern Netherlands, vlaai, a tart, will be served at the start of the party.

 English

 Traditionally an English birthday cake is infused with artifacts that signify importance and good luck when baking the cake.
 To illustrate, adding a coin into the baking of the cake can represent financial success for the birthday individual.
 Different artifacts within cake can be used to symbolize a wish for the birthday girl or boy.

 Egyptian

 Birthday parties in Egypt consist of two different birthday cakes for the birthday girl or boy.
 Often only one birthday cake has a set of birthday candles while the other is left untouched.
 While two birthday cakes are significant in Egyptian culture, other sweet treats can be seen at birthday parties such as cakes known as “ghettos”.